spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/batch-processing-of-subjects/sct_run_batch-usage.rst

 Running the sample script (``process_data.sh``) using ``sct_run_batch``
 #######################################################################

-In your working directory, you should have the batch processing script, a config file, and a data directory containing three subjects.
+In your working directory, you should have the batch processing script, a config file, and a data directory containing three subjects in `BIDS dataset structure <https://bids-specification.readthedocs.io/en/stable/>`_.
 You can double-check this using the ``ls`` command:

 .. code:: sh